 The first questions one should ask when seeking a dance studio is, who will be teaching my child?
 JPDC is proud to have the most professional, experienced, and qualified staff that will coach your child towards a life of confidence and happiness.
 At JPDC, our instructors have been thoroughly trained both academically and professionally.
 We have only qualified adults teaching, which we believe ensures pupils are trained physically correctly as well as maintaining a proper mentor/student relationship.
 Our instructors' true passion is inspiring and training others - we live for the "ah-ha" moments!
 JPDC faculty have been recognized locally and nationally for their excellence in instruction and choreography.

 Ms. Lexi is the business owner and director of JPDC.
-Lexi has been teaching for over decade with a complete passion for the growth of children through dance.
+Lexi has been a dance educator for over decade with a complete passion for the growth of children through dance.
 Lexi is originally from Nebraska where she started her passion for dance!
-She has had the wonderful opportunity of studying at the Performing Arts Center in California.
+She has had the wonderful opportunity of studying at the Performing Arts Center in California under an apprenticeship.
 After High school, Lexi took the stage in Branson, Missouri for the show “Legends in Concert”.
 In 2006 she found her way to Kansas City and auditioned for the Kansas City Chiefs Cheerleaders.
-She was a part of the team for 2 years.
+She was a part of the prestigious team for 2 years.
 As a Kansas City Chiefs Cheerleader Lexi was Co-Captain, and was awarded performer of the year both years on the team.
 She also had the humbling experience of performing the “Variety Show” for the Cheerleaders which involved traveling to Mexico City, Mexico and a Mediterranean tour performing for our beloved troops in the military.
 Lexi has been under the direction of many choreographers and instructors in the industry, she received numerous scholarships and continues to educate and train supplying JPDC students with the very best training.
 She has choreographed for many high schools and college dance teams and is currently one of the dance coaches for the Olathe East High School Talons Dance Team.
 Recently her choreography has been highly awarded at prestigious competitions for company routines.
 Lexi adores teaching all styles to all ages.
 Besides busting a move on the dance floor, she has received her black belt in Martial Arts and continues to practice the art.
+She is a wife and mother of three precious boys who allow her to pursue her dreams of dancing and educating todays youth through movement.
 Lexi is passionate about the art of dance and is so excited to continue the legacy of JPDC.

 Jody Phillips started taking dance classes at the age of 3 in Greeley, Colorado where she studied tap, jazz, and ballet.
 She earned a scholarship in Dance at the University of Northern Colorado and went on to become a Company Member of the Garlutzo Dance Company in Denver, Colorado.
 While she was a key member, Jody performed with Olympic Gold Medalist Robin Cousins, and many fitness/dance icons while being the main choreographer in tap and jazz.